esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 Here, the `title` corresponds to the title of your chapter as shown in the module's overview page.

-Within a module, the `type` field defines the nature of the included chapter and assumes the following options:
+Within a module, the `type` field defines the chapter type and assumes the following options:
 - `info`: for chapters containing general information material.
 - `presentation`: for chapters defining presentations; see example [here](#the-slides-pmd-file).
 - `reading`: for chapters containing focused reading material and on-line resources; see example [here](#exercises-and-online-resources-files).